tinacms/tina.io/content/docs/tinacms-context.md

 ---
 title: Contextual Editing
 id: '/docs/tinacms-context'
-next: '/docs/advanced/extending-tina'
+next: '/docs/graphql/overview'
 ---

-After modelling out content, and using Tina's API for data-fetching, we can add TinaCMS to our site's frontend and add contextual editing.
+After modelling our content, and using Tina's API for data-fetching, we can add TinaCMS to our site's frontend and add contextual editing.

 ## Adding Tina to the site's frontend